Can You Shower After Wisdom Teeth Removal

 There are many questions that people tend to ask after their wisdom teeth removal; some of them include which food they should or shouldn’t eat, how to sleep, Do’s and Don’ts after wisdom teeth removal, etc.

-Out of these questions, there’s one another essential question that some people ask, and that is:
+Among these questions, there’s one another essential question that many people ask, and that is:

 Can you shower after wisdom teeth removal?

 Many people believe in myths that showering causes headaches, infection, or problems in the surgery site after wisdom teeth extraction.

 So, if you are not sure whether this is true or not, let’s dive into this post to find out the answer!